 §747.305 What emergency and medical situations must I notify parents about?

+(a) You must notify the parent of the child immediately if there is an allegation that the child has been abused, neglected, or exploited as defined in the Texas Family Code, §261.001, while in your care.

-(a) After you ensure the safety of the child, you must notify the parent immediately after a child:
+(b) After you ensure the safety of the child, you must notify the parent of the child immediately after the child:

-(1) Is injured and the injury requires medical attention by a health-care professional;
+(1) Is injured and the injury requires medical treatment by a health-care professional;

-(2) Has a sign or symptom requiring exclusion from the child-care home as listed in Subchapter R of this chapter (relating to Health Practices);
+(2) Shows signs or symptoms of an illness that requires hospitalization;

 (3) Has been involved in any situation that placed the child at risk.
-For example, forgetting a child in a vehicle or not preventing a child from wandering away from your child-care home unsupervised; or
+For example, forgetting the child in a vehicle or not preventing the child from wandering away from your child-care home unsupervised; or

 (4) Has been involved in any situation that renders the child-care home unsafe, such as a fire, flood, or damage to the child-care home as a result of severe weather.

-(b) You must notify the parent of less serious injuries when the parent picks the child up from your child-care home.
-Less serious injuries include, but are not limited to, minor cuts, scratches, and bites from other children requiring first-aid treatment by caregivers.
+(c) You must notify the parent of less serious injuries when the parent picks the child up from your child-care home.
+Less serious injuries include minor cuts, scratches, and bites from other children requiring first-aid treatment by caregivers.

-(c) You must notify all parents of children in the child-care home within 48 hours when any child in your care, a caregiver, or a household member has contracted a communicable disease deemed notifiable by the Texas Department of State Health Services as specified in 25 TAC Chapter 97, Subchapter A (relating to Control of Communicable Disease).
+(d) You must provide written notice to the parent of each child attending the child-care home within 48 hours when any child in your care, a caregiver, or a household member has contracted a communicable disease deemed notifiable by the Texas Department of State Health Services as specified in 25 TAC Chapter 97, Subchapter A (relating to Control of Communicable Disease).

-(d) You must notify parents within 48 hours when there is an outbreak of lice or other infestation in the child-care home.
+(e) You must provide written notice to the parent of each child attending the child-care home within 48 hours when there is an outbreak of lice or other infestation in the child-care home.

 Helpful Information